Edit Content

 Our Categories

-Sustainable Practices in the Automotive Industry: A Path to Greener Manufacturing
+Sustainable Practices in the Automotive Industry

 Categories

-1. Why Sustainability Matters in the Automotive Industry
+Why Sustainability Matters in the Automotive Industry

 The automotive industry is one of the world’s most resource-intensive industries.
 The industry is also among those that contribute a large share of the greenhouse gases produced by the world.
 Negative impacts on the environment have always been associated with it-from the stages of raw materials extraction through the actual manufacturing process to the disposal of vehicles at the end of their life.
 In the recent past, however, even as these negative impacts continued to be felt, there was much increased momentum in the drive for sustainability, with many manufacturers beginning to acknowledge the need to integrate, in practice, greener processes.